Publishing Your Tool

 Verify that your dist/ directory contains:

-index.html(entry point)- All compiled JavaScript/CSS files
+index.html(entry point)icons/test.svg(or similar SVG path referenced by top-levelicon)- All compiled JavaScript/CSS files

 - Any required assets (images, icons, etc.)

-Step 3: Finalize Package
+Step 4: Finalize Package

 Run the finalization script to prepare your package: